nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 | 30  | 65ms |
 | 300 | 3600 ms |

 Unfortunately, I can't really come up with a great performance measure for *outbound* messaging.
 Really, we're going to have to wait to see what happens with Action Cable in the wild to know the full story behind whether or not it will scale.
 For now, the I/O performance looks at least comparable to Node.
+That's surprising to me - I honestly didn't expect Puma and Action Cable to deal with this all that well.
+I suspect it still may come crashing down in environments that are sending many large pieces of data back and forth quickly, but for ordinary apps I think it will scale well.
+In addition, the use of the Redis pubsub backend lets us scale horizontally the way we're used to.

 ## What other tools are available?